-- Premises Liability – As with product liability, a claim of personal injury has a two-year statute of limitations, while damage to personal property has a five-year statute of limitations.
+- Premises Liability – As with product liability, a claim of personal injury has a two-year statute of limitations.

 - Sexual Assault – Most sexual assault cases have a two year statute of limitations on the civil side.
 Note that on the criminal side, certain types of assault, such as childhood sexual abuse, can and should be reported to the authorities regardless of how much time has passed.

 - Wrongful Death – In Illinois, wrongful death actions normally must be filed within one year of the deceased person’s death.
 This may be different than the date of the accident which caused their death.